 By Thomas Madison “Thank you” to all of the Powdered Wig readers who are sending me background material on this topic.
 It turns out that Donald Trump was spot on in his assessment of John McCain as NOT a war hero.
 More detail comes streaming in by the hour.
 Now it is clear why McCain blocked release of POW records.
-He didn’t want his own to be public.
+He didn’t want his own to be made public.
 It also explains why McCain is so eager to abandon this feud with Trump and “move on.”
 I’m certain John McCain regrets ever bashing Donald Trump.
 The Donald has opened McCain’s closet and the contents are not pretty!
-Article updated, August 2, 2017, below, in bold.
+Article updated, October 13, 2017, below, in bold.

 By Thomas Madison